Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 * Fixed multiple issues with Github Previewer
 * Fixed an issue where some songs would fail to play/skip
 * Misc.
 Bug Fixes
-* Updated Auto Quoter to only work on links/URLs from the guild they are copied from
+* Updated Auto Quoter to only work on links/URLs from the server they are copied from

 #### Added